North Wales Society of Fine Arts

 In 2005, Kay was invited to submit a painting to be included in the Highgrove Florilegium.
 This book has now been published under the umbrella of The Prince of Wales’ Charitable Foundation and celebrates and records, in a permanent way, the Flora in the garden at Highgrove.

-The Royal Horticultural Society has awarded Kay Rees-Davies a total of eight medals, four of the gold.
+The Royal Horticultural Society has awarded Kay Rees-Davies a total of eight medals, four of them gold.
 She has gained numerous awards for Botanical Painting from the different societies of which she is a member.

 Kay is a tutor for the Society of Botanical Artists’ Distance Learning Diploma Course, and holds classes and workshops in her area.
-Residential courses are held for the Field Studies Council, and Alston Hall College, Preston.

 Yn 2005, cafodd Kay ei wahodd i gyflwyno darlun i gael eu cynnwys yn yr ‘Highgrove Florilegium’.
 Mae’r llyfr wedi ei gyhoeddi o dan ymbarél ‘The Prince of Wales’ Charitable Foundation’, ac yn cofnodi a dathlu – mewn ffordd barhaol – y Flora yn yr ardd yn Highgrove.

 Mae’r ‘Royal Horticultural Society’ wedi dyfarnu Kay Rees-Davies gyfanswm o wyth medal, pedwar yn aur.
 Mae hi hefyd wedi ennill nifer o wobrau am arlunio botanegol gan y gwahanol gymdeithasau y mae hi’n aelod ohono.

 Mae Kay yn diwtor i’r ‘Society of Botanical Artists’ Distance Learning Diploma Course’, ac mae’n cynnal dosbarthiadau a gweithdai yn ei hardal.